 Zillow offers a 'lead guarantee' feature where, if property managers do not receive a lead within a week, the unit is free to list until they do find a lead (for up to 8 weeks).
 Sounds fair, right?
 Wrong.
 The problem with this particular feature was that Zillow has made it very easy for renters to immediately request information directly from the listing.
 Property managers dedicate a lot of time and resources to responding to these leads, but they often don’t lead to any follow-ups, let alone a showing or an application.
 But for Zillow, a lead is a lead, regardless of its quality.
 So, property managers might end up paying for the listing without even receiving a quality lead in return.
 Moreover, the hassle of deactivating a listing to avoid additional charges leads to unwanted renewal fees as well.

 It is no lie that Zillow is still the category king with the highest share of visits per month.
-However, the new Zillow Rental Manager costs for each listing have led property managers to look for other rental listing sites for advertising their units.
+However, the new Zillow Rental Manager costs for each listing have led property managers to look for Zillow alternatives for advertising their units.
 And rightfully so.
 With all these negatives stacking against each other, is it any wonder property managers have decided to turn away from Zillow?

 For most small and medium-sized property managers the decision to move away from Zillow, which initially felt like a daunting task, actually turned out to be profitable.
 They didn’t face any negative consequences such as a drop in quality leads, or higher days on market.